mejitos/t/README.md

 Probably any version from 2000's works though.

+Compiler uses GCC as linker to take advantage of existing C-libraries.

+### NASM 2.15.05

+Older versions should also work though.

+Compiler uses NASM as assembler.

 ### Linux operating system

 Program is not tested on Windows (it's developed on Linux) and I'm pretty sure